-Does Medicare Cover Weight Loss Medication?
+Does Medicare Cover Diet Pills?

 - Medicare does not typically cover weight loss medication, but Medicare does cover a variety of weight loss services.
 Learn more about the Medicare benefits that can help you lose weight.

 Original Medicare (Part A and Part B) does not cover weight loss medication.
-Medicare Part D Prescription Drug plans and Medicare Advantage (Medicare Part C) plans typically do not cover weight loss pills either.
+Medicare Part D Prescription Drug plans and Medicare Advantage (Medicare Part C) plans typically do not cover weight loss pills, either.

 In some cases, prescription drugs that are needed in preparation for or following a covered weight loss surgery may be covered by Medicare.
 If you’re having a weight loss surgery that Medicare will cover, ask your doctor about whether Medicare will cover any prescription drugs you may need after the surgery.